SaraHasan224/energy_consumption_tracker/README.md

   - **index.js**:
     - The entry point of the application.
 It renders the `App` component into the DOM.

-  - **styles/**:
-    - Contains Sass stylesheets for the application, allowing you to write CSS using Sass features like nesting and variables.

 ## Future Improvements